 Fluoride, salt and chlorine in tap water can also cause yellowing in lucky bamboo.
 Using distilled or filtered water for your lucky bamboo eliminates those potentially harmful components.
 You can also leave tap water out overnight before using it on the plant to reduce the amounts of chemicals in the water.

 If you grow the lucky bamboo in water, you'll need to clean the container occasionally to keep your bamboo healthy.
 Algae growing on the container is a sign that it's time to clean.
 It's usually best to change the water and clean the container and pebbles every seven to 10 days.
 Sometimes you can wait up to a month before cleaning.

 Adjust Lucky Bamboo Plant Fertilizer

 Too much fertilizer can cause the lucky bamboo leaves to turn yellow.
 These plants typically need to be fertilized only about twice per year.
 If you over fertilize, hold off on fertilizing until the plant recovers, and flush water through its pot to remove some of the fertilizer.
 If it's just starting to turn yellow, keeping the plant out of direct sunlight and watering with distilled water might allow it to recover.
 For more severe yellowing, you might need to cut off the damaged bottom and put the bamboo in fresh water or soil.

 Correct Root Issues

 Root rot is a more severe problem since rotten roots can't take up the nutrients to sustain the plant.
 Signs of root rot include yellow leaves, slimy roots, a foul smell and brown stems.
-You can regrow the plant from the healthy tops by cutting them 1 inch above one of the raised ridges, or nodes, on the stalk.
+You can regrow the plant from the healthy tops by cutting them just below one of the raised ridges, or nodes, on the stalk.
 Use a little rooting hormone powder on the cut end, and put the stalk in water until it grows roots.
 You can continue growing it in water or transplant it into soil once it has roots.